Get in touch

 • A clipboard in the same size as drawing pad is not required, but is recommended.

 • Small, light-weight folding “camp” stool.
 Art stores or sporting goods stores carry (as does Amazon).
-The Met gurads will not allow larger beach chairs or similar.
-You can wait to purchase until after first class.
+The Met guards will not allow larger beach chairs or similar.

 Miscellaneous